inpsyde/assets/docs/loaders.md

 $assets = $loader->load('manifest.json');
 ```

-If the Asset URL needs to be changed, you can use following:
+If the Asset URL needs to be changed, you can use the following:

 ```php
 <?php